talgreen1/pdf_merger_with_index/README.md

 This allows a folder to contain PDFs, a virtual list, or both.
 Duplicate references inside one collection will be removed automatically.

-The planned ownership rule avoids manual exclusions: a PDF explicitly named in `more.txt` belongs to that collection's chapter instead of the chapter containing its physical folder.
+The ownership rule avoids manual exclusions: a PDF explicitly named in `more.txt` belongs to that collection's chapter instead of the chapter containing its physical folder.
 Conflicting list claims from different chapters will produce an error.
 By default, every physical PDF will appear